SuperDARNCanada/borealis/docs/source/failure_modes.rst

 down to 10-20 sequences per integration.

 This is caused by a communication error between the brian and realtime modules, likely due to the value of `realtime_address` in config.ini.
-Make sure that the realtime_address uses a configure interface that is "UP".
+Make sure that the realtime_address uses a configured interface that is "UP".
 See Software Setup for instructions.

 Borealis only takes runs one integration time then stops